aesara-devs/aesara/doc/extending/ctype.rst

     .. method:: c_element_type()

-       Optional: should return the name of the primitive C type of items into variables handled by this Aesara type.
+       Optional: should return the name of the primitive C type of for the variables handled by this Aesara type.
 For example, for a matrix of 32-bit signed NumPy integers, it should return ``"npy_int32"``.
 If C type may change from an instance to another (e.g. ``Scalar('int32')`` vs ``Scalar('int64')``), consider